 Spinal surgery comprises two components; decompression of the neural tissues and reduction and stabilisation of the spine.
 Conservative management is also appropriate in some injuries.

 The role of decompression in the management of patients with spinal cord injury has yet to be fully determined.
-The only definite indication for decompression and stabilisation is progressive neurological deterioration.
-Benefits and risks of surgery should be evaluated and discussed at the specialist centre by an experienced spinal surgeon.
+The only definite indication for decompression and stabilization is progressive neurological deterioration.
+Benefits and risks of surgery should be evaluated and discussed.